Eye Protection

 Blue, Red, Orange, Brown, Gold and Silver Mirror

-Use outdoors where sunlight and glare cause eye strain and fatigue.
-A mirror coating reflects light, reducing the amount of light that passes through the lens. |
+Ideal for outdoor use where sunlight and glare cause eye strain and fatigue.
+The mirror coating reflects light, reducing the amount of light that passes through the lens. |

 ||